colin-gourlay/sundown-sessions/src/content/shows/7/index.md

 - Frank Sidebottom and The Man Behind The Mask

-- A

-- Alphabeat
+- The Damned

 - Dr. Feelgood

-- Killing Joke
+- The Mission

+- Sex Gang Children

 - and much, much more...
 '